Hey M-A, It’s Time to Be Fake!

 BeReal still has a lot of potential to do what it was made to do, but there is only so much the management team can do to prevent people from being fake.
 To some extent it is up to its users to use it correctly, and thus, “be real.”
 The next time your BeReal goes off, don’t hesitate: just take the photo and live in the moment.
 After all, the best moments are the ones you would not expect.

-Ishy Mishra is a senior at Menlo-Atherton High School and is in her first year in journalism.
-She enjoys writing opinion pieces on a variety of things and about M-A sports teams.
-She enjoys spending time with her friends, family, and her dog, Monty.
-She also plays lacrosse, is part of leadership and loves going to all the M-A sports games to support her community.
+Ishy Mishra was a senior at Menlo-Atherton High School and in her first year in journalism.
+She enjoyed writing opinion pieces on a variety of things and about M-A sports teams.
+She enjoyed spending time with her friends, family, and her dog, Monty.
+She also played lacrosse, was part of leadership and loved going to all the M-A sports games to support her community.